ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 The set of possible Local Endpoints is gathered.
 In a simple case, this merely enumerates the local interfaces and protocols, and allocates ephemeral source ports.
 For example, a system that has WiFi and Ethernet and supports IPv4 and IPv6 might gather four candidate Local Endpoints (IPv4 on Ethernet, IPv6 on Ethernet, IPv4 on WiFi, and IPv6 on WiFi) that can form the source for a transient.

 If NAT traversal is required, the process of gathering Local Endpoints becomes broadly equivalent to the ICE Candidate Gathering phase (see Section 5.1.1 of {{RFC8445}}).
-The Endpoint determines its server reflexive Local Endpoints (i.e., the translated address of a Local Endpoint, on the other side of a NAT, e.g via a STUN sever {{?RFC5389}}) and relayed Local Endpoints (e.g., via a TURN server {{?RFC5766}} or other relay), for each interface and network protocol.
+The endpoint determines its server reflexive Local Endpoints (i.e., the translated address of a Local Endpoint, on the other side of a NAT, e.g via a STUN sever {{?RFC5389}}) and relayed Local Endpoints (e.g., via a TURN server {{?RFC5766}} or other relay), for each interface and network protocol.
 These are added to the set of candidate Local Endpoint Identifers for this connection.

 Gathering Local Endpoints is primarily a local operation, although it might involve exchanges with a STUN server to derive server reflexive Local Endpoints, or with a TURN server or other relay to derive relayed Local Endpoints.
 However, it does not involve communication with the Remote Endpoint.